xw-hu/CUHK-Shadow/README.md

 ## CUHK-Shadow Evaluation

-This code is used to evaluate the results of shadow detection on CUHK-Shadow dataset.
+This code is used to evaluate the results of shadow detection on the CUHK-Shadow dataset.

 ## Citation